sbw70/verification-constraints/modules/integrated-constraint-demos/multi-provider-initiation/README.md

 Across all execution paths:

-- NUVL holds no provider keys.
+- NUVL holds no provider secrets.
-- NUVL does not validate provider signatures.
+- NUVL does not evaluate provider logic.
 - Providers do not consult each other.
 - Auditor does not initiate execution.
+- Byzantine behavior does not migrate authority.
-- Transport chaos does not alter authority boundaries.
+- Quorum does not centralize execution.
 - Execution authority remains exclusively scoped to provider-controlled systems.

 ---